SURPLUS LINES 101

 The wholesale, specialty and surplus lines business is immersed in current events and trends in the development of new products, new services, and in minimizing the risks of doing business in a world where the unforeseen is inevitable.
 The market is particularly important in efficiently introducing new products to the market.
 New and innovative products, and processes and procedures for which there is no loss history are difficult, if not impossible, to price or rate for insurance purposes.
 Surplus lines insurers are uniquely qualified to cover these emerging risks because they have developed this expertise through decades of experience.

-Learn more about surplus lines from WSIA via their “What is Surplus Lines” page.
+Learn more about surplus lines or visit the WSIA website via their “What is Surplus Lines” page.